-I have had a passion for health and healing my entire life.
-In the early ‘90s, I was a bodyworker at Esalen Institute in Big Sur, California, for five years, and immersed myself in studying a broad range of healing arts.
+I’ve been passionate about health and healing my entire life.
+In the early 1990’s, I was a bodyworker at Esalen Institute in Big Sur, California, and immersed myself in studying a broad range of healing arts.
 Through the practice of Qigong, I discovered Chinese medicine and felt instantly aligned with its holistic approach.
 I earned a master’s degree in Traditional Chinese Medicine from Five Branches University and then became a diplomate of the National Board of Acupuncture Orthopedics in 1999.
-I’ve been in private practice in Monterey for 20 years.
-In 2017, I was the first person to complete a rigorous two-year Integrative Acupuncture Orthopedics and Sports Medicine Program which further strengthened my specialization in musculoskeletal medicine.
+I have been an acupuncturist in private practice serving the Monterey Peninsula since 1999.

-Over the years, I saw many clients who could benefit from a healthier lifestyle but who found it challenging to make changes and stick to them.
-This created an opportunity for me to study wellness coaching and become a Certified Health and Wellness Coach through Wellcoaches and Wellstart Health.
-Wellness coaching allows me to equip my clients with skills for improving their self-care.
-Guiding them to make enduring positive lifestyle changes is the most rewarding work I’ve ever done.
+Over the years, I saw many clients who knew they could benefit from a healthier lifestyle but who found it very challenging to make changes and even harder to stick to them.
+I wanted to do more to help them.
+If only we could learn how to take loving care of ourselves, a great deal of human suffering could be avoided.
+So for 10 years I’ve studied how to do this.
+I became a Certified Health and Wellness Coach through Wellcoaches and Wellstart Health.
+In 2021, I earned the National board certification as a health and wellness coach from NBHWC.
+Guiding my clients to make enduring positive lifestyle changes is the most rewarding work I’ve ever done.

 I’m a lifelong learner, committed to growing my knowledge and skills, both as an acupuncturist and as a wellness coach.
 When I’m not doing acupuncture or coaching, you might find me on the beach, or in the garden, reading non-fiction voraciously, playing in the kitchen or practicing Tai Chi.
-I live with my partner and his daughter in La Selva Beach, California.
+I live with my partner and his daughter in Watsonville, California.